T-nahsin/todo-highlighter-plugin/README.md

 1. Open a Kotlin file with `TODO` comments.
 2. The comments will be highlighted automatically.
 3. If the tool window is enabled, it will display a list of all TODOs in the file.

+## Building & Running

+1. Clone the repo into IntelliJ IDEA.
+2. Open the project and run the plugin using `Run > Run Plugin`.